mysociety/alaveteli/doc/manual/docs/installing/manual_install.md

 ## Cron jobs and Daemons

-The crontab and init scripts use the `.ugly` file format, which is a strange templating format used by mySociety.
+The crontab and init scripts use the `ugly` file format, which is a strange templating format used by mySociety.

 The `ugly` format uses simple variable substitution.
 A variable looks like